Hacker0x01/docs.hackerone.com/docs/changelog/2019/april.md

 ![hacker stats](./images/apr_2019_my_stats.png)

 ### Notifications Checkbox
-Programs can now select to notify their subscribers of changes in their settings with our new **Notify subscribers of changes** checkbox.
+Programs can now select to notify their subscribers of changes in their Policy and Scope settings pages with our new **Notify subscribers of changes** checkbox.
 The checkbox can be found for changes to these pages:
 * Policy
 * Scope
 * Bounties